GSAPP-CDP/Smorgasbord/src/content/modules/13-arch-drawing/13-1_orthographic-drawing.md

 ### Styling the Drawing

-Now lets get this looking more like a real drawing.
-To get an accurate preview of what the drawing will look like, use `PrintDisplay` again, and set it to "On" (the last time we used this it only affected our viewports, not our layouts).
+Now lets get this looking like a real drawing.
+For an accurate preview of what the drawing will look like, use `PrintDisplay` again, and set it to "On" (the last time we used this it only affected our viewports, not our layouts).

 To make all our lines black we can change the **Print Colors** of our layers, without affecting the display colors.
 Print colors are represented by a lozenge shape (◆) in the layers panel.
 If you select all the layers under "Make2D", click the diamond next to one of them, and set it to black, the print colors of all those layers will be changed.